Did you Get a Bad Review in Social Media? Here’s How to Deal with It

 This tactic works better on some complainers than others.
 Timid Tim, for example, will usually be satisfied with an apology.
 He really just wants to be heard by you so letting him know you’re listening should cool him off.
 He’ll probably continue to do business with you as he knows you’re listening.

 The key to handling negative social media brand mentions is to not let things spiral out of control.
-You don’t want to start a comment war online so with all of your customers, stop responding when things get too heated, especially if a customer starts swearing or using derogatory language.
+You don’t want to start a comment war online with all of your customers.
+Stop responding when things get too heated, especially if a customer starts swearing or using derogatory language.
 Nothing good can come from this.

 When Aggressive Ashley starts really throwing punches or Cryin’ Ryan starts wailing, take the discussion off social media.
-You don’t have to delete the comment thread, but you can tell the customer that you would like to assist them further, but you will not do it like this.
+You don’t have to delete the comment thread.
+Instead, you can tell the customer that you would like to assist them further, but you will not do it like this.
 Offer to message or email them.

 This is one of the best ways to deal with Ashley.
 Though she’s loud and lengthy in her complaints, she can be subdued if you’re quick and swift.
 Always read her entire complaint, and even as she’s done, ask “What else?”
 Even if you don’t fully agree, own up to the problem and tell her exactly how you plan to deal with it.